 - You are welcome to bring your own lunch.

 - Cash bar will be opened during event.
-We will also serve cakes and fruit cups.
+We will also serve simple food such as sandwiches, cakes and fruit cups.

-- Admission will start 30 minutes before show time.
+- Admission will be started 30 minutes before show time.

 - Please present the printed tickets/ e-tickets for admission at the door.

 - 50 seats plus standing spaces.
 Seats are first-come-first-served.